pangeon/taskello/README.md

 # Preview

+- 0.3.0 - first sample web page with Flask
-- 0.3.11 - config virtual env for Django
+- 0.3.1 - create view for data from database
+- 0.4.0 - build web services

 # Problems and solutions: